Privacy Notice

 You have the right to request that your confidential information is not used beyond your own care and treatment, and to have your objections considered and where your wishes cannot be followed, to be told the reasons including the legal basis.

-A system has been developed which will allow people to opt out of their confidential patient information being used for reasons other than their individual care and treatment.
+A system is being developed which will allow people to opt-out of their confidential patient information being used for reasons other than their individual care and treatment.
 The system will offer patients and the public the opportunity to make an informed choice about whether they wish their personally identifiable data to be used just for their individual care and treatment or also used for research and planning purposes.
-Details of the national patient opt out can be found here: https://www.nhs.uk/your-nhs-data-matters/
+Details of the national patient opt-out can be found here: https://www.nhs.uk/your-nhs-data-matters/

 If we do hold identifiable information about you, you can ask us to correct any mistakes by contacting us at the address below.

-If you have any questions or complaints regarding the information we hold about you or the use of your information, please contact:
+If you have any questions or complaints regarding the information we hold about you, the use of your information, or you would like to access the information please contact:

 Email: Hayley.gillingwater@nhs.net